What makes up the skin barrier?

 Layers of the Skin Barrier

 diverse microorganisms that live on our skin and inside our bodies to help fight harmful bacteria, manage inflammation, regulate immune system and protect against environmental aggressors

 thin, protective film on the skin’s surface that acts as an acidic barrier (pH range 4-6) to protect skin surface from harmful bacteria

 outermost layer of skin that keeps moisture and nutrients in, and environmental aggressors out

-a balanced microbiome at optimal pH can help protect your skin barrier from skin imbalances and environmental stressors
+a balanced barrier at optimal pH can help protect from skin imbalances and environmental stressors

 What can compromise the skin barrier?